Snowflake-Labs/sfquickstarts/site/sfguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 ### Prerequisites
 Thanks for signing up for Snowflake & Sigma’s Hands-On Lab, “Develop a Predictive Model Using Snowflake and Sigma”.

-To ensure that you can follow along during the lab, please complete the work outlined on the following page prior to the start of the lab.
+To ensure that you can follow along during the lab, please complete the work outlined below prior to the start of the lab.

-## Prerequisites
-Duration: 5

 1: Sign up for a Snowflake Trial - You can sign up for a 30-day free trial of Snowflake [here.](https://signup.snowflake.com/) Even if you have a login on an existing Snowflake account, you should still create a new Snowflake account, as you’ll be asked to utilize the ACCOUNTADMIN role for some steps below.